Swiss-Polar-Institute/data-management-guidance/documentation/working_on_data.md

 ### Raw data

 Your primary copy of the data, known as "raw" data, is that which comes directly from the instrument, sample analysis, or primary observation.
-This raw data should be saved as it is, backed up and aside from being copied elsewhere, **should never be modified**.
+This raw data should be saved as it is, backed up and **should never be modified**.
 The primary copy of the raw data should have read-only access so it can never be altered inadvertently.
-Never reorganise the primary copy of raw data files.
+Never reorganise or alter the primary copy of raw data files.

 ### Work on a copy of your raw data

 In preparation for working on the data, performing quality checking, applying calibrations, or indeed making any change whatsoever to the data file, make a copy of the raw data and ensure you work on the copy.
 Ensuring you maintain a "pristine" version of the raw data is imperative: throughout the analysis process it is possible to discover inconsistencies and errors that may require you to go back to the raw data files in order to find their origins.
 Any changes that have subsequently been made may mean that it is then impossible to track down the origins of these problems.

+It is advisable to use a scripting language to make any changes to your working copy of the data files because this makes it much easier to keep track of what has been done [@borerSimpleGuidelinesEffective2009].

 ### Versions of files